 As you plan your fall getaway, be sure to keep Blue Ridge, Georgia in mind.
 The following 3 day itinerary will give you an excellent combination of fun, relaxing, and scenic options to enjoy during your vacation.

 4:00pm – Your beautiful mountain cabin rental is waiting for you at Mount Laurel Cabin Rentals.
 A variety of beautiful cabins with wonderful wooded and mountain views are available.
-A cabin is the perfect place to enjoy your Blue Ridge vacation, so much better than a boring hotel, and surprisingly much more affordable!
+A cabin is the perfect place to enjoy your Blue Ridge vacation, especially if you want to relax and enjoy nature.
 I found this cabin company to be a great value for the area.
 Rentals are available for as low as 100 bucks and they often offer special promotions where you get a night free.
 The only negative for some may be the presence of a few Christian themed decorations around the cabin.
-In my opinion, they should probably replace these with general cabin/mountain art or decorations.

 Appalachian Promise is a great 3 bedroom, 3.5 bath option with fantastic amenities (3 decks, a hot tub, pool table, and a secluded, wooded setting).
 After checking in, drive over to your cabin and relax for a bit after your long drive or flight.
 Take in the gorgeous views from the decks or enjoy a soak in the hot tub.
 After a bit of R&R, head over to Blue Ridge’s historic downtown (about a 20 minute drive) for an easy night of dining and shopping.